ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 - Catalog Management: ?
 - App Configuration: ?
 - Internet Services: SM has it, maybe for certificates and domain validation?

+- Central management: An example is key management service (KMS) like Key Protect and Hyper Protect Crypto Services to monitor usage and invalidate encryption keys when needed.
+- Central management: Use the Security and Compliance Center to actively monitor other accounts for compliance.
+Govern resources from one account across other accounts.
+- Central management:
+- Cost reduction: Only allow specific services to be provisioned by setting up custom catalogs.
+Offer more expensive or restricted services as shared resource from a central account.
+-

+## Related resources
+{: #resource-sharing-related_resources}